Kankakee

 Under Illinois law, the statute of limitations on personal injury suits is two years, which means that you must file a lawsuit within two years of the accident occurring.
 After a certain point, you will never be able to file.
 When considering this statute, keep in mind that some time will pass between your first contact with a lawyer and filing your lawsuit.
 Additionally, certain elements of your case may be easier to prove shortly after the accident occurred, when you have readier access to evidence and witnesses.
 If you have been injured by another party and want to take legal action, you should start the process as soon as possible.
 Do not hesitate to call Spiros Law, P.C..

-Personal Injury Statistics
+Champaign Personal Injury Statistics

-Facing a serious injury can make you feel alienated and lonely.
-Especially if your injury affects mobility, it can seem as if you are trapped and unable to escape your situation.
-We understand this feeling all too well, and many of our clients experience similar levels of pain.
-Thankfully, there is hope of getting compensation for what happened to you.
-Here are some important personal injury statistics for the state of Illinois.
+Facing a serious injury can make you feel alienated and isolated.
+It can seem as if you are trapped and unable to escape your situation, especially if your injury affects mobility.
+We understand this feeling all too well, as many of our clients have had similar experiences.
+Thankfully, there is hope for obtaining compensation for your ordeal.
+Remember, you are not alone.

 Previous Results